 Short-lived day to day fear may be beneficial as it alerts an individual to a perceived threat.
 Mindfulness and self-care techniques like breathing exercises often help to manage fear and other sources of stress.

-People who experience more intense fear-related conditions like Social Anxiety Disorder, Panic disorder, PTSD, and various phobias may benefit from discussing the matter with a primary care physician or a licensed therapist.
+People who experience more intense fear-related conditions like Social Anxiety Disorder, Panic disorder, PTSD, and various phobias may benefit from discussing the matter with a primary care physician or a behavioral health provider.
 Many individuals are able to manage fear through a combination of medical interventions, mindfulness techniques, or talk therapy.